open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ### Acuiring a Meter

-Anywhere in your application where you have manual instrume code should call `getMeter` to acquire a meter.
+Anywhere in your application where you have manually instrumented code you can call `getMeter` to acquire a meter.
 For example:

 ```js